dqops/dqo/docs/examples/data-validity/percentage-of-rows-passing-sql-condition.md

 - error: 99.0%
 - fatal: 95.0%

-The highlighted fragments in the YAML file below represent the segment where the monitoring `daily_sql_condition_passed_percent` check is configured.
+The highlighted fragments in the YAML file below represent the segment where the monitoring `daily_sql_condition_passed_percent_on_table` check is configured.

 If you want to learn more about checks and threshold levels, please refer to the [DQOps concept section](../../dqo-concepts/definition-of-data-quality-checks/index.md).